mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 <a name="load" />

-## 8. Loading Snowplow data into Redshift using StorageLoader
+## 8. Loading Snowplow data into Redshift using RDB Loader

-Now that you have your Snowplow database and table setup on Redshift, you are ready to setup the StorageLoader to regularly upload Snowplow data into the table.
+Now that you have your Snowplow database and table setup on Redshift, you are ready to setup the EmrEtlRunner to regularly upload Snowplow data into the table.

 1. [Installing the StorageLoader](1-Installing-the-StorageLoader)
 2. [Using the StorageLoader](2-using-the-storageloader)